kahlow/YTC-Dev-PreCourse/Conditions/conditionals.md

 #Conditional Statements

 Conditional statements are the bread and butter of software development.
 They’re used everywhere!
-Conditional statements is a fancy way to say decisions.
+The phrase *conditional statements* is a fancy way to say decisions.
 In logic, it’s very common to represent a decision by saying “If this, then that” That’s exactly how you do it in programming too!
 Neat!

 Let’s take a look using pseudo code: